Why Parents Shouldn't Use Food as Reward or Punishment

 Listening to their favorite music as a family

 Establish healthy habits

-Getting young children to eat nutritiously can be a challenge, but try not to force them to eat when they're not hungry or if they don't like a certain food (try offering the same item again at other meals, perhaps cooked a different way).
+Getting young children to eat nutritiously can be a challenge.
+Try not to force them to eat when they're not hungry or if they don't like a certain food (try offering the same item again at other meals, perhaps cooked a different way).
 Overall, serve a wide variety of nutrient-rich, kid-friendly foods.
 Don't show concern or get upset if your child turns down a food.
-For young children, keep servings small; for all family members, use portion control and healthy serving sizes.
+For young children, keep servings small.
+And, for all family members, use portion control and healthy serving sizes.

 Finally, make mealtime pleasant.
 Refrain from quarreling, talking about problems, or disciplining children at the table.
 Family meals should be relaxed, happy occasions where you can talk about your children's day and share experiences.